 Where Can I get Them?

-Many garages stock winter tyres now that drivers are starting to notice the benefit of switching at this time of year.
+Many garages stock tyres for winter now that drivers are starting to notice the benefit of switching at this time of year.
 Here at Windmill Garage we’re happy to offer some of the best local deals on winter tyres and will fit them for most vehicles.

 If you’re put off by the price of winter tyres, don’t forget that your summer tyres will be off the road for a few months.
 This will increase their lifespan, so you’ll be saving money in the long run.

-If you need any help choosing new tyres or getting winter tyres fitted, get in touch with our qualified mechanics.
+If you need any help choosing new tyres or getting new tyres fitted, get in touch with our qualified mechanics.